 - 1. Make sure the table figure itself is selected, or a range of cells within the table is selected. - 2.
-Choose Edit > Copy.
+Choose the Edit > Copy menu item.

 Table Inspector Bar

 When a table is selected, the inspector bar will reveal new controls so you can customize the look of your table.